Toki Tori 2: Development

-Before the game was announced it was hinted at numerous times by Two Tribes, the main example of this was a QR Code that could be found in the Windows/Mac port of Edge which led to a countdown timer, when this countdown timer ended it changed to show a picture of a buried Toki Tori skeleton with a hole in the ground next to it.
+Before the game was announced it was hinted at numerous times by Two Tribes; the main example of this was a QR Code that could be found in the Windows/Mac port of Edge which led to a countdown timer.
+When this countdown timer ended it changed to show a picture of a buried Toki Tori skeleton with a hole in the ground next to it.
 After the countdown ended, Toki Tori 2 was announced shortly after.

-When the game was announced was when work was started on the game and at this point Two Tribes invited fans to become part of the development process by providing access to an alpha build of the game through Steam, this started off as a concept art viewer but as new features for the game were created they were implemented into the alpha, such as the level editor.
+When the game was revealed, the work started on the game and at this point Two Tribes invited fans to become part of the development process by providing access to an alpha build of the game through Steam.
+This started off as a concept art viewer but as new features for the game were created they were implemented into the alpha, such as the level editor.
 Two Tribes also implemented an input recording function in the alpha which allowed them to ask players to complete tasks or levels in the alpha and then send their recording to Two Tribes for it to be used to improve the game as well as fix bugs.

 The level editor for the Wii U was cancelled due to lower than anticipated sales and various technical difficulties.

-On October 22, 2013, Two Tribes announced that the planned iOS version was cancelled.
+The planned iOS version of the game was cancelled.

-On February 16, 2018, Toki Tori 2+ appeared for pre-order on the Nintendo Switch eShop without prior announcements, and officially launching for the platform seven days later in North America, Europe, and Australia.
-Two Tribes claims it is the definite version of the game, and runs at 1080p in TV Mode and 720p in Handheld Mode and 60 fps and comes with new secrets, HD Rumble, and video capture support.
-The pre-order came with an introductory price (9.99 $ instead of 14.99 $).
+Toki Tori 2+ was released on Nintendo Switch eShop in February 2018, officially launching in North America, Europe, and Australia.
+Described as definite version of the game by Two Tribes, it runs at 1080p in TV Mode and 720p in Handheld Mode and 60 fps and comes with new secrets, HD Rumble, and video capture support.